 Note that not all of the coffee offered at these establishments is organic, so be sure to specify that you want organic coffee when you order — and prep yourself for potential disappointment, because not every location of the above chains offer organic options!
 You can always call ahead to confirm they carry organic coffee beans to ensure you don’t leave empty-handed and in dire need of your morning boost.

 If your local coffee shop doesn’t have organic coffee beans, don’t give up!
 Ask an employee or manager if they’ve considered stocking organic or shade-grown coffee, and let them know that you’d order it if they did.
 Once a coffee shop knows there’s a demand for something, they’re more likely to provide it.
 But in the meantime, we do our best to only frequent coffee shops with organic options.
-Not only does this help us avoid build-up of those scary toxins, but it also means we’re supporting mission-driven establishments that value organic food and health.
+Not only does this help us avoid pesticides in coffee, but it also means we’re supporting mission-driven establishments like organic coffee shops that value the planet and your health.

 The Best Organic Coffee Beans for Making Coffee at Home

 Brewing a pot of coffee at home is a great choice, not only because you save money and help the environment by not using one of the coffee shop’s paper cups (though really, you should be bringing a thermos anyway…), but because you have total control over the quality of your beans.
 Still, the number of different organic coffee brands to choose from can be totally overwhelming — a good problem to have, but still kind of stressful when you have to choose!

 Luckily, we’ve done a lot of vetting (and sipping!) organic coffee brands to make it easier for you.
 Here are some of our favorite organic coffee bean choices: